Tonye-Onuoha/Football-Center/README.md

 ## Contributors

-Here's the list of people who have contributed to Demo Credit:
+Here's the list of people who have contributed to Football Center:

 - Tonye Hugo Onuoha – [GitHub](https://github.com/Tonye-Onuoha)